-While possible, it’s highly unlikely that your account has been hacked.
-Something significantly more benign is more common.
+While possible, it’s highly unlikely your account has been hacked.
+Whatever is happening is something significantly more benign.
 Sadly, it’s something you can do almost nothing about.

 There are a couple of variations, so before we begin, let me also mention some articles that might more closely match your situation.

 Become a Patron of Ask Leo! and go ad-free!

 If email is being sent to your contacts without your having done so, and you find messages in your “Sent Mail” folder that you did not send, your email account has most likely been hacked or compromised.
 See Someone’s Sending Email that Looks Like it’s from Me to My Contacts, What Can I Do?

 If you’re getting email that appears to be “From:” your name or a name you recognize, but showing as “From:” the wrong email address, read this: Why Am I Getting Email from Someone with the Wrong Email Address?